What is Ulcerative Colitis?

 Your doctor will usually suspect the diagnosis of ulcerative colitis based on your symptoms, but confirmation of the diagnosis requires testing.
-Blood work is often checked to look for markers of inflammation or anemia (low blood counts), though these tests can be normal in patients with mild disease.
+Blood work is often checked to look for markers of inflammation or anemia (low red blood cell count), though these tests can be normal in patients with mild disease.
 Tests of your stool to look for evidence of an intestinal infection are often obtained.
-Radiologic images including x-rays and CT scans are usually not recommended but may be performed.
-All patients with symptoms consistent with UC should have a colonoscopy or flexible sigmoidoscopy to confirm the diagnosis assuming that they are healthy enough to undergo the procedure.
-During this procedure, your gastroenterologist will be able to directly examine the lining of your colon and rectum to look for evidence of inflammation and take small biopsies to be examined under a microscope to look for the cause of the inflammation.
+Radiologic images, including x-rays and CT scans, are usually not recommended but may be performed.
+All patients with symptoms consistent with UC should have a colonoscopy or flexible sigmoidoscopy to confirm the diagnosis, assuming they are healthy enough to undergo the procedure.
+During this procedure, your gastroenterologist will be able to directly examine the lining of your colon and rectum to look for evidence of inflammation and take small biopsies (pieces of colon tissue) to be examined under a microscope to look for the cause of the inflammation.

 The way in which patients get ulcerative colitis is still poorly understood.
 There seems to be an interaction between the unique genetic makeup of an individual, environmental factors, and a patient’s specific immune system that triggers the disease.
 UC is not an infection that can be passed from person to person.
 Men and women are equally affected by UC.

-UC is more common in first degree relatives (siblings, parents, and children) of patients affected by UC and up to 20% of patients will have an affected family member.
+UC is more common in first degree relatives (siblings, parents, and children) of patients affected by UC, and up to 20% of patients will have an affected family member.
 Despite the influence of genetics, the majority of patients with UC do not pass the disease to their children.
-There is no way to predict those at higher risk.
-Cases of ulcerative colitis have been identified throughout the world though certain populations, including those living in Northern climates and those of Jewish descent, are at higher risk of developing UC.
+Cases of ulcerative colitis have been identified throughout the world.
+Those living in Northern climates and those of Jewish descent are at higher risk of developing UC.

 UC is an immune-mediated disease in which there is loss of control of the normal bowel immune activity and the ongoing activity results in damage to the bowel wall.